 But on an average day, like the day I visited, the vibe is of a place just doing business as usual, stacking up torsos and severed limbs on the floor to complete a large order, and adding the requisite blood and guts to a modified corpse.

 “Casuality simulation” refers to corpses specially made for police departments and forensic units.
-Something a real-life Dexter might learn in training.

-The owner, BJ Winslow has studied anatomy and is licensed to make “study corpses” for medical researchers and law enforcement agencies.
+Owner, BJ Winslow has studied anatomy and is licensed to make “study corpses” for medical researchers and law enforcement agencies.

-Founded in 2006 by BJ Winslow and his wife Eileen, Dapper Cadaver spent its first few years of operation at a storefront on Hollywood Blvd. near Western.
+Founded in 2006 by BJ and his wife Eileen, Dapper Cadaver spent its first few years of operation at a storefront on Hollywood Blvd. near Western.

 Typically, studios of this caliber are only open to prop masters, set decorators and art directors by appointment only.
 However, Dapper Cadaver is different in that it is open to the public daily, and they welcome customers of all needs and backgrounds.